YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. parsed-literal::
    MUPIP RCTLDUMP [dir1]

 If the optional parameter dir1 is not specified, MUPIP RCTLDUMP dumps information on all its active auto-relink-enabled directories (those with with a \*-suffix) identified by $ydb_routines.
-With a directory path specified for dir1, MUPIP RCTLDUMP reports information on the one directory.
+With a directory path specified for dir1, MUPIP RCTLDUMP reports information on that directory.
 An example output follows.
 It lists the full path of the Object directory; its corresponding relinkctl file name; the number of routines currently loaded in this relinkctl file; the number of processes including the reporting MUPIP process that have this relinkctl file open; the shared memory id and length of the relinkctl shared memory segment; one or more rtnobj shared memory segment(s); and a listing of all the routine names loaded in this file (lines starting with rec#...).

 * The Rtnobj shared memory line : All the length fields are displayed in hexadecimal. shmlen is the length of the allocated shared memory segment in bytes. shmused is the length that is currently used. shmfree is the length available for use. objlen is the total length of all the objects currently loaded in this shared memory.
 As YottaDB allocates blocks of memory with sizes rounded-up to an integer power of two bytes, shmused is always greater than objlen; for example with an objlen of 0x1c0, the shmused is 0x200.